 Tips on Investing

 - If you’re looking at making regular contributions to your portfolio, you might want to consider working with a professional when it comes to asset allocation.
 A financial advisor can create a portfolio that matches your personal goals and help you maintain them.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - How much will your investment strategy net you?
 Whether you have $500 to invest each month or even just $15, any amount of money can add up over time.
 SmartAsset’s investment calculator can help you estimate your investment returns, which in turn may inform your investing strategy.